adobe-type-tools/psautohint/doc/AC.md

 ### Generating {H,V}Stems

 The path element is traversed and possible coordinates are added to the segment list.
-The x or y coordinate is saved depending on if it's a top/bottom or left/right segment and the minimum and maximum extent for a vertical or horizontal segment.
+The x or y coordinate is saved depending on if it’s a top/bottom or left/right segment and the minimum and maximum extent for a vertical or horizontal segment.
 These coordinates are included in the list:
-a) the coords of horizontal/vertical lines, b) if this is a curve find the bends (bend angle must be 135 degrees or less to be included);
+a) the coordinates of horizontal/vertical lines, b) if this is a curve find the bends (bend angle must be 135 degrees or less to be included);
-don't add a curve's coordinate if the point is not at an extreme and is going in the same direction as the previous path, c) add points at extremes, d) add bands for s-curves or where an inflection point occurs,
+don’t add a curve’s coordinate if the point is not at an extreme and is going in the same direction as the previous path, c) add points at extremes, d) add bands for s-curves or where an inflection point occurs,
 e) checks are made to see if the curve is in a blue zone and a coordinate